trustmi-network-ltd/aioarango/docs/cursor.rst

 Cursors
 -------

-Many operations provided by python-arango (e.g. executing :doc:`aql` queries) return result **cursors** to batch the network communication between ArangoDB server and python-arango client.
+Many operations provided by aioarango (e.g. executing :doc:`aql` queries) return result **cursors** to batch the network communication between ArangoDB server and aioarango client.
 Each HTTP request from a cursor fetches the next batch of results (usually documents).
 Depending on the query, the total number of items in the result set may or may not be known in advance.